Construção (song): Overview

+Lyrics and themes

-"Construção" functions as a chronicle or epic poem, narrating, in an impersonal third-person voice, a day in the life of an urban construction worker from his departure from home to his fatal fall.
-The protagonist's death is portrayed as an inconvenience to public life rather than a tragedy.
-Charles A. Perrone has compared the piece to Buarque's earlier "Pedro Pedreiro", as well as to Vinicius de Moraes's poem "O Operário Em Construção" by Adilson Citelli, noting its comparatively pessimistic conclusion.
+"Construção" functions as a chronicle or epic poem, narrating, in an impersonal third-person voice, a day in the life of an urban construction worker from his departure from home to his fatal fall from a building.
+The death depicted in the song reflected a common occurrence rather than an exceptional event, underscoring the human cost of accelerated urban development.
+Within the narrative, the protagonist's death is framed as a disruption to public routine rather than as a personal tragedy.
+Scholar Charles A. Perrone has compared the piece to Buarque's earlier "Pedro Pedreiro".
+Academic Adilson Citelli likewise compared it to Brazilian poet Vinicius de Moraes's poem "O Operário Em Construção", noting its comparatively pessimistic conclusion.
 The song's lyrics are seen as a strong critique of the alienation of the worker in a modern, urban capitalist society, reduced to a mechanical condition, especially intensified in the third stanza.
+Through its indirect treatment of dehumanization and exploitation, the song has also been read as a veiled criticism of the political and economic system of the era.
+Literary scholar Adélia Bezerra de Meneses characterized "Construção" as a "painful testimony of the demeaning relations between capital and labor".
+She argued that the song addresses the precarious working conditions, low wages, long hours, and frequent accidents in Brazil's rapidly expanding civil construction sector.

 The song's opening line, "Amou daquela vez como se fosse a última", serves as foreshadowing of the worker's tragic fate.
 In the phrase "Ergueu no patamar quatro paredes sólidas/mágicas/flácidas" (the transformation of walls has been interpreted as reflecting the progressive dehumanization and eventual demise of the protagonist.
 The phrase "Tijolo com tijolo num desenho mágico/lógico" is self-referential, describing the song's own structure.
 The lyrics make extensive use of what academics called acoplamento (coupling), a linguistic device in which parallel syntactic positions are filled with phonetically or semantically similar elements, producing strong internal cohesion and memorability.
-Examples include the repetition of the preterite perfect tense for verbs of motion, the semantic equivalence of location words such as "a rua", "construção", and "no patamar", and the phonetic similarity of the proparoxytone endings.
+Examples include the repetition of the preterite perfect tense for verbs of motion, the semantic equivalence of location words such as a rua, construção, and no patamar, and the phonetic similarity of the proparoxytone endings.